Outdoor Odysseys

 Digimap

 This is the selected map retailer for the States of Jersey and the Bailiwick of Guernsey.
-One hiking map is produced for each of these with 1:25000 as the scale for the former and 1:15000/1:10000 as the one for the latter.
-There also are online maps with one each for Jersey and Guernsey/Herm/Jethou if you would like to have a look.
+One hiking map is produced for each of these, with 1:25000 as the scale for the former and 1:15000/1:10000 as the one for the latter.
+There also are online maps for Guernsey/Herm/Jethou if you would like to have a look.

 Discovery Walking Guides